tomcohen13/Emotion-Classification-with-Neural-Nets/README.md

-# emotion-classification-LSTM
+# Emotion Classification

-A project on emotion classification using Deep Neural Networks, RNNs, and LSTMs.
-Text was GloVe-encoded.
+Emotion classification of GloVe-Encoded reviews, comparing the performances of a Deep Neural Network, RNN, and LSTM.